 For all your apple picking adventures in this region, check out Dukeshire’s Apples – Orchard Shade Farms in Northampton.
 Apples are generally ready mid-September.

 Up for a road trip?
 Check out Truro’s RiverBreeze Farm, one of the Maritimes’ most popular corn mazes and pumpkin u-picks.
 Admission includes access to the corn maze, a giant jumping pillow, cow train rides (our toddler loved this!), laser tag, petting zoo, duck and pig races, pony rides, and more.
 Take a wagon ride to the pumpkin patch or enjoy a haunted walk; check their site for all the details.
 It’s a busy spot, so plan accordingly.
 RiverBreeze Farm is open Saturdays and Sundays (and Thanksgiving Monday) and is a perfect stop if you’re traveling toward Cape Breton or Halifax this fall!

-This is our first year trying to cultivate a list for the whole province; if there’s a great pumpkin patch or corn maze in New Brunswick that we’ve missed, be sure to let us know in the comments and we’ll add them to this list that thousands and thousands of fall-loving families like you are reading!
+If there’s a great pumpkin patch or corn maze in New Brunswick that we’ve missed, be sure to let us know in the comments and we’ll add them to this list that thousands and thousands of fall-loving families like you are reading!
 For more apple orchards, check out this great post from the provincial tourism department, and for more on New Brunswick’s apple-growing history, check out the Apple Growers of New Brunswick.

 Thanks to the talented Matt & Chera Yorke for the photos (and cover photo by Kristi Colleen).
 If you want to build your own Pumpkin Pallet Stand, check out our DIY tutorial!
 And for more fun ideas, be sure to read our Fall Family Bucket List!